Click on the faculty member below to view their biography:

 Electro-Acoustic Music Studio, Director

-Research interests: music composition, chamber music, electronic music, improvisation, analysis of contemporary music
+Research interests: music composition, acoustic music, electro-acoustic music, improvisation, analysis of contemporary music

 Walsh is the recipient of numerous awards including a Guggenheim Fellowship, Meet-The-Composer/MetLife Creative Connection Grant, ASCAP Foundation Grant, Jebediah New Music Commission, Salvatore Martirano Award, Concorso Internazionale Luigi Russolo, Music Teachers National Association NC commissioned composer, Eric Siday Musical Creativity Award, and the Lee Ettelson Composer’s Award for chamber music, among others.

-Walsh’s music has been presented on five continents, performed by such groups as New York New Music Ensemble, Empyrean Ensemble, Manhattan String Quartet, Lontano New Music, Indiana University New Music Ensemble, Oberlin Sinfonietta, Wellesley Composer's Conference Chamber Orchestra, Mallarme Chamber Players, Middle Voices; and soloists Rhonda Rider, Daniel Stepner, Stephen Gosling, Madeleine Shapiro, Mark Rush, Norm Weinberg, Todd Rewoldt, F. Gerard Errante, and Philipp Staudlin.
+Walsh’s music has been presented on five continents, performed by such groups as New York New Music Ensemble, Empyrean Ensemble, Manhattan String Quartet, Lontano New Music, Indiana University New Music Ensemble, Oberlin Sinfonietta, Wellesley Composer's Conference Chamber Orchestra, Friends and Enemies of New Music, Mallarme Chamber Players, Middle Voices; and soloists Rhonda Rider, Daniel Stepner, Stephen Gosling, Madeleine Shapiro, Stella Markou, Mark Rush, Norm Weinberg, Todd Rewoldt, F. Gerard Errante, and Philipp Staudlin.

 His music can be found on Albany Records, Centaur Records, and the Society of Electro-Acoustic Music in the United States CD series.